Fife Coast Railway: Opening to Kilconquhar

 The line opened to the public on 11 August 1857 There were four trains each way daily.

-Ridership on the line exceeded expectations, amounting soon to over a thousand a week; by April 1858 the Shareholders' Meeting was informed that capital expenditure had been £36,606, and the operating surplus (probably for the half year) was £861.
+Ridership on the line exceeded expectations, amounting soon to over a thousand a week; by April 1858 the shareholders' meeting was informed that capital expenditure had been £36,606, and the operating surplus (probably for the half year) was £861.
 At 31 July 1860 the surplus for the half year was £626; the Leven surplus was £1,433.
 The East of Fife declared a dividend of 2% compared with the Leven's 8%.

 The Leven and East of Fife Railway

 This accentuated the feeling that terminating at Kilconquhar was not conducive to generating income, and the next stage onward to Anstruther was urgent.
-At the same time there was common ground that the two Companies should be merged, although the detail of the arrangement was not without controversy.
-Parliamentary Bills were to be submitted to authorise the extension to Anstruther and also the amalgamation of the two companies.
-On 22 July 1861, the Leven and East of Fife Railway Act was passed, amalgamating the Companies: there would be three classes of shares: Leven shares would benefit from two thirds of the income, and East of Fife shares one third; preference shares were to be issued to finance a number of debts.
-The Leven and East of Fife Railway (Extension) Act was also passed, authorising the line to Anstruther.
+At the same time there was common ground that the two companies should be merged, although the detail of the arrangement was not without controversy.
+Parliamentary bills were to be submitted to authorise the extension to Anstruther and also the amalgamation of the two companies.
+On 22 July 1861, the Leven and East of Fife Railway Act 1861 (24 & 25 Vict. c. clviii) was passed, amalgamating the companies: there would be three classes of shares: Leven shares would benefit from two thirds of the income, and East of Fife shares one third; preference shares were to be issued to finance a number of debts.
+The Leven and East of Fife Railway (Extension) Act 1861 (24 & 25 Vict. c. clix) was also passed, authorising the line to Anstruther.
 A station at Pittenweem had been omitted from the original plans but was now inserted, and a loop line at Elie bringing the line closer to the town was deleted. £40,000 of further preference shares was authorised to pay for the new line.